HappyHeads/godot-wigglebones/README.md

-**This is a fork of the Wigglebone addon that was ported to the SkeletonModifer3D.**
+**This is a fork of the Jigglebone addon that was ported to the SkeletonModifer3D.**

 # Godot Wigglebones